- Best universities in

-Modern Massachusetts – and Boston in particular – is a global leader in biotechnology, engineering, higher education, finance, and maritime trade.
-While Boston is a hub for students – attracted by its rich history, culture, entertainment, and sophisticated cuisine – great beaches, delicious seafood, and artisan-filled shopping districts await in scenic Cape Cod or nearby Nantucket.
+Massachusetts is well known for being a hub of biotechnology, engineering, higher education, finance, and maritime trade.
+While Boston is a hub for students there are many great things to explore in scenic Cape Cod or nearby Nantucket.

 Many students opt for Massachusetts as it is considered to be a more welcoming and more moderately-paced site than New York City without compensating on cultural richness, diversity, and stimuli that the Big Apple has.

-Massachusetts boasts an academic reputation like no other state in the US.
-Not only is it home to the oldest elementary and high schools in the country, it boasts the oldest and arguably most prestigious college in the country, Harvard University.
+Not only is Massachusetts home to the oldest elementary and high schools in the country, it is home to the oldest and arguably most prestigious college in the country, Harvard University.
 Both Harvard University and the neighbouring university of Massachusetts Institute of Technology consistently rank among the world’s best universities year after year.

-These are the best universities in Massachusetts based on the Wall Street Journal / Times Higher Education US College Rankings 2021.
+These are the best universities in Massachusetts based on the Wall Street Journal/Times Higher Education US College Rankings 2022.